 The Mars Global Surveyor went into orbit around Mars, and continued to send back information until 2006.
 Mars Pathfinder landed on the planet with its own miniature Rover, Sojourner.
 It returned about 17,000 images, monitored the weather, and performed chemical analyses of rocks and soil.
 Data from both missions indicated that Mars may have once have been warm and wet, with flowing water.

 NASA's 2001 Mars Odyssey orbiter was launched in 2001, and found evidence of frozen water on the Martian surface.
-It is currently still in orbit around Mars, and still transmitting data back to Earth
+It's currently still in orbit around Mars, and still transmitting data back to Earth.

 Chasma Boreale, a valley on Mars, a mosaic of images taken by Mars Odyssey.
-Image credit: NASA/JPL-Caltech/ASU.
+Image credit: NASA/JPL-Caltech/ASU/Public domain.

-Japan's Institute of Space and Astronautical Science (ISAS), now part of the Japan Aerospace Exploration Agency (JAXA), attempted to land Nozomi on Mars in 2003, however it failed to enter into orbit.
+Japan's Institute of Space and Astronautical Science (ISAS), now part of the Japan Aerospace Exploration Agency (JAXA), attempted to land the Nozomi spacecraft on Mars in 2003, however it failed to enter into orbit.

 The European Space Agency (ESA) launched the Mars Express in 2003.
-This contained an orbiter and lander, Beagle 2 - named after British biologist Charles Darwin's HMS Beagle.
+This contained an orbiter and lander, Beagle 2 - named after British naturalist Charles Darwin's HMS Beagle.
 The lander failed, but the orbiter was successful, and confirmed the presence of frozen water and carbon dioxide at the Martian poles.
-It is still in orbit around Mars, and still transmitting data back to Earth.
+It's still in orbit around Mars, and still transmitting data back to Earth.